SamiMelhem/SamiMelhem/README.md

 **Digital Craftsman (Developer/Musician/Health Enthusiast)**

-I am a sophomore at Texas A&M University pursuing an internship in Data Analytics as a Computer Science Major.
-I have interned at INTERA Incorporated where I was a data software intern that developed data-driven solutions for the water department.
+I am a sophomore at Texas A&M University pursuing an internship in Data Science as a Computer Science Major.
+I have interned at INTERA Incorporated where I was a data engineering intern that developed data-driven solutions for the water department.
 I am also pursuing Google's Data Analytics Professional Certificate where I am learning in-demand skills for pursuing a path in data analytics.
 I am currently working on data science and full stack coding projects.

 ---